This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Start with a wreath form and gather tools

 My favorite frame isn’t actually a standard classic wreath form at all.
 Several years ago while on a business trip, I happened across a metal poinsettia wreath that was made to hold Christmas cards.
-I never used it for that purpose, but add a few cedar and fir branches and voilà: A living wreath with built-in decorations.
+I’ve used it to make a wreath for my door more than once.
+I’ll usually use twine or florist wire to attach a few branches.

 Selecting your Christmas wreath material